 A cancer diagnosis will turn all aspects of your life on its head, and your work life is no exception.
-It will not only affect your health, but your ability to do your job too.
-Depending on the type of cancer and the stage at which you are diagnosed, the hours you spend at the of ce will undoubtedly have to be changed.
+It will not only affect your health but your ability to do your job too.
+Depending on the type of cancer and the stage at which you are diagnosed, the hours you spend at the office will undoubtedly have to be changed.
 And for this reason, while a diagnosis on its own is not enough for you to lose your job, the repercussions could eventually lead to this outcome.

-What does the legislation say about this?
+What does the legislation say about cancer in the workplace?

-While many countries have the necessary work policies in place to protect employees with cancer, South Africa has fallen short.
-According to Advocate JD Withaar of Circle Chambers Advocates, currently there are no specific legal requirements in South Africa stipulating how employers should deal with employees who are suffering from cancer or caring for cancer sufferers.
+While many countries have the necessary work policies in place to protect employees from cancer, South Africa has fallen short.
+According to Advocate JD Withaar of Circle Chambers Advocates, there are currently no specific legal requirements in South Africa stipulating how employers should deal with employees who are suffering from cancer or caring for cancer sufferers.
 In addition, labour laws in South Africa do not make any specific reference to cancer.
 Employees must rely on the protections available to those incapacitated by illness, which differs from company to company.